 Chain and Cable Wear

 Chain and cable wear are important basic concepts in bicycle maintenance.
-Mechanical wear on your bicycle means you will inevitably need to replace parts from time to time.
-Two of the items that most commonly need replacing are the chain and cables.
-With the chain in particular, a little preventive maintenance can save you money in replacing higher-cost components later on.
+Mechanical wear on your bicycle means you inevitably need to replace parts from time to time.
+Two items that need attention most often are the chain and cables.
+For chains in particular, timely replacement can save you money because it allows you to replace other, higher-cost components less often.

 Wear on your chain occurs as a result of friction between the rollers and pins.
 This leads to a loss of material and a loose fit between the moving parts.
-A loose fit increases the effective spacing between links in the chain, as though the chain had stretched.
+This increases the effective spacing between links in the chain, as though the chain had stretched.
 The result is that the chain no longer meshes well with the sprockets.
-Poor meshing then causes reciprocal wear, especially on the rear cassette.
-If this goes on long enough, when you replace the chain, the new chain will not mesh with the old sprockets, resulting in skipping.
-You will then need to replace the cassette along with the chain, at a higher cost than replacing the chain alone at an earlier stage.
+This causes reciprocal wear on the front chain rings and the rear cassette.
+If this goes on long enough, when you replace the chain, the new chain won’t mesh with the old sprockets and will skip.
+You will then need to replace the cassette along with the chain, at a higher cost than replacing the chain alone sooner.

 How do you know when to replace your chain?
-One of the simplest ways is to use a chain gauge (pictured below).
-By slipping the chain gauge between the links of the chain in different orientations, you will know whether the chain is worn above 0.75% or 1.0%.
-Typically, you should replace a chain when it shows above 0.75% wear.
-Depending on how often you ride, for example if you use your bike for commuting, you might reach this level of wear in 6 to 12 months.
+One of the simplest ways is to use a chain gauge.
+By slipping the gauge between the links of the chain, you can see if chain wear is above the marked level.
+Typically, you should replace a chain if the wear is above 0.75%.
+Depending how often you ride, for example if you commute to work by bike, you might reach this level of wear in 6 to 12 months.

 Different manufacturers and models often have different cable routing.
 With this model, some cable inners are exposed and the cable outer is capped to minimize entry of dirt or water.

-Chain wear checks, chain replacement and new cable fitting are part of regular bicycle maintenance.
+Chain replacement and new cable fitting are part of regular bicycle maintenance.
 They are important to keep your bike running smoothly.
-Bike Knack provides chain and cable wear maintenance, together with general bicycle service on road and mountain bikes, from our Salisbury workshop.
-You can find prices for labour in our Pricing Table, or you can reach Dave via the Contact page.
+Bike Knack provides chain and cable checks and replacement, along with general bicycle service, from our Salisbury workshop.
+You can find labour prices in our Pricing Table.